Cannabis/ CBD extract tested in the lab

 Health expert

 For a long time, cannabis was considered merely an intoxicant.
-In recent years, however, it has become apparent that cannabis - in the right combination and dosage - can also be used to alleviate illnesses or side effects.
+In recent years, however, it has become apparent that cannabis - in the right combination and dosage - is being studied in the context of various conditions or symptoms.
 The topic of cannabis in epilepsy is also addressed here.

-Of primary interest to doctors is the possibility of limiting the frequency of seizures with cannabis in epilepsy.
-If you would like to learn more about these options, you can find extensive information in the following guide.
+Of primary interest to researchers is whether cannabis may be associated with seizure frequency in epilepsy.
+If you would like to learn more about these research areas, you can find extensive information in the following guide.
 The legal background is also explained.

 The most important facts in brief

-• Since 2017, it has been possible in Germany to use medical cannabis for the treatment of various diseases.
+• Since 2017, it has been possible in Germany to use medical cannabis in the context of various conditions.
 However, the use is only possible if other therapies do not work or do not achieve the desired effect. /li>

-• A US study has shown that cannabis derivative cannabidiol could reduce the number of epileptic seizures in some study participants.
+• A US study reported that the cannabis derivative cannabidiol was associated with a reduction in the number of epileptic seizures in some study participants.
 However, the study was conducted without a comparison group with placebo medication.

-• It should be noted that studies and tests also show side effects that can occur when treating epilepsy with cannabis.
+• It should be noted that studies and tests also show side effects that can occur when cannabis is used in the context of epilepsy.
 Above all, increased sleepiness and a loss of appetite were named here.

 THC vs. CBD; CBD ist nicht Psychoaktiv